ViljamiBaker/MCPlanner/README.md

 look in output.txt

+other things to put in Input.txt

+SetIndent:whatever
+sets the indent to use in Output
+Default: "    "

+NumberOfLinebreaks:number
-put SetIndent:whatever to set the indent or NumberOfLinebreaks:number to set linebreaks between lines
+set the number of linebreak between lines
+Default: 1

+RequireRoundCrafts:1 or 0
+whether to round crafts up or not (e.g 0.3->1)
+Default: 0